 Our model is different from most.
 We treat people who are struggling with complex co-occurring eating disorders, substance use disorders, mood disorders and trauma and we do so using an integrated model.
 Many other programs treat a similar patient population using the same evidence-based modalities such as DBT, Expressive Therapy, Motivational Interviewing, MAT (Medication Assisted Treatment) and 12 step facilitation.
 However, they do so using a parallel model or a serial model.
-Our model treats the behaviors and underlying causes all at the same time, under one roof in an outpatient setting in our patient’s home communities.
+Our model treats the behaviors and underlying causes all at the same time, under one roof in an outpatient or residential setting in our patient’s home communities.
 Does it work?
 Does it work as well, better or not as well as other programs who use the serial or parallel model, or even as compared to residential “fly away programs”?
 Are we seeing more success with some behaviors than others and if so, can we tell why?
 We want to know the answers to all of this.
 And we want current and prospective patients and their families to know.

 Kim Dennis, MD, CEDS, Co-Founder and Medical Director at SunCloud Health, discusses the vital role the integrated model (that she is pioneering at SunCloud Health) plays in the success of treating patients with co-occurring disorders and underlying trauma.

 Our Integrated Model